KallyneRocha/Java-Shopping-Cart/README.md

 # Java-Shopping-Cart
-Este é um projeto Java que implementa um sistema de carrinho de compras para uma loja.
-O projeto utiliza JDBC para interagir com um banco de dados PostgreSQL.
+This is a Java project that implements a shopping cart system for a store.
+The project uses JDBC to interact with a PostgreSQL database.

-## Funcionalidades
+## Features
-1. Listar, atualizar, adicionar e remover produtos da loja.
+1. List, update, add, and remove products from the store.
-2. Adicionar e remover produtos do carrinho.
+2. List, add and remove products from the shopping cart.
-3. Exibir valor total dos itens no carrinho.
+3. Display the total value of items in the cart.
-4. Opção de finalizar a compra, com confirmação do usuário.
+4. Option to finish the purchase with user confirmation.

-## Configuração do Projeto
+## Project Setup
-1. Clone este repositório para o seu ambiente de desenvolvimento.
+1. Clone this repository to your environment.
-2. Certifique-se de ter o Java JDK (versão 8 ou superior) instalado.
+2. Make sure you have Java JDK (version 8 or higher) installed.
-3. Importe o projeto em sua IDE preferida.
+3. Import the project into your favorite IDE.
-4. Crie um banco de dados PostgreSQL e configure a conexão no arquivo "ConnectionFactory.java", na pasta "util".
+4. Create a PostgreSQL database and configure the connection in the "ConnectionFactory.java" file, inside the "util" folder.
-5. Execute o arquivo initialize_database.sql no pgAdmin para criar as tabelas necessárias e inserir os produtos de exemplo.
+5. Execute the "initialize_database.sql" file in pgAdmin to create the necessary tables and insert the example products.
-6. Compile e execute o projeto a partir do arquivo Main.java.
+6. Compile and run the project from the "Main.java" file.